TGirls/concurrentDemo/.github/ISSUE_TEMPLATE.md

 * **What is the current behavior?**

-* **If the current behavior is a bug, please provid
+* **If the current behavior is a bug, please provide the step